Back to Home

 3. Data collection with your consent

-Google Services
+Google services

 We use Google Tag Manager and Google Ads from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

-Storage period
+Storage duration

 Facebook Pixel